wp-plugins/wp-classified/README.txt

 Changes 1.3.0-alpha - Sep 09/09/2008

-- Update to  display-style classified ads in one column
+- Modify to display-style classified ads in one column
 - Added the ad images viewer
 - Allowed more images per ad
 - All the pages using templates